Lightning (connector): Technology

 Lightning is an eight-pin digital connector.
-Unlike the 30-pin dock connector it replaced (and USB Type-A and -B connectors), it is reversible.
+Unlike the 30-pin dock connector it replaced (and USB Type-A and Type-B connectors), it is reversible.

 Most Lightning devices only support USB 2.0, which has a maximum transfer speed of 480 Mbit/s, or 60 MB/s.
 With USB 2.0, only one lane is in use at a time.
-Only the 12.9-inch iPad Pro (1st and 2nd generation) and 10.5-inch iPad Pro support USB 3.0 (now USB 3.2 Gen 1), which has a maximum transfer speed of 5 Gbit/s, or 625 MB/s.
+Only the 12.9-inch iPad Pro (1st and 2nd generation) and 10.5-inch iPad Pro support USB 5Gbps (USB 3.2 Gen 1 operation mode), which has a maximum transfer speed of 5 Gbit/s, or 625 MB/s.
 This requires the Lightning to USB 3 Camera Adapter, which allows the iPad to connect with cameras and storage peripherals, but not computers.